Stephen Pollard

-Stephen Pollard (born 18 December 1964) is a British author and journalist.
+Stephen Pollard (born 18 December 1964) is an English author and journalist.
 From 2008 until December 2021, he was the editor of The Jewish Chronicle and remains a senior advisor and writer on the paper.

 Early life

 Pollard had what he calls a "normal, nominally orthodox north-west London Jewish upbringing".
 His childhood dream was to become a barrister.
-He attended Mansfield College, Oxford at the same time as Michael Gove.
+He attended Mansfield College, Oxford.

 Career

-He was a researcher for Labour MP Peter Shore.
+In the early part of his career, Pollard was associated with the British left as a researcher for Labour MP Peter Shore and working for the Fabian Society in 1993.

 Think tanks

-In 1993, Pollard worked for the Fabian Society.
-In 1996, he joined the Social Market Foundation.
+In 1996, Pollard joined the Social Market Foundation.

 In 2005, Pollard was a Senior Fellow at Civitas.
 In 2007, he was president for the Centre for the New Europe.

 In 2007, it was announced that he would be the first chair of the European Institute for the Study of Contemporary Antisemitism.

 Journalism

 Stephen Pollard started at the Evening Standard.
 He then worked at the Daily Express, leaving in 2001.
 In his final article for the paper, he used the first letter of every paragraph to spell out the phrase "Fuck you Desmond".

-He has been a political columnist with The Times and the Daily Mail as well as writing for The Independent and Sunday Telegraph.
+He has been a political columnist with The Times and the Daily Mail as well as writing for The Independent and The Sunday Telegraph.

+In November 2008, he became editor of The Jewish Chronicle.
+As editor, he referred to the paper as "Israel's candid friend."